Circle of Control vs Circle of Influence: 7 Emotional Regulation Insights That Reduce Anxiety

 I do whatever is possible in my capacity and let things fall naturally.
 That’s what is referred to as a circle of control.

-The more you try to control outcomes, reactions, and future events, the more anxious you feel.
-This inner tension comes from confusing the circle of control with the circle of influence.
+Returning attention to your circle of control can help reduce stress and support emotional regulation.
+This inner tension comes from confusing the Circle of Control with the Circle of Influence.
 When everything feels urgent, emotional regulation becomes difficult because you’re trying to manage what isn’t fully yours.

-To see how this works in real life, read these circle of control examples for emotional regulation.
+To see how this works in real life, read these Circle of Control examples for emotional regulation.

-What are the Circle of Control, circle of Influence, and circle of Concern
+What are the Circle of Control, Circle of Influence, and Circle of Concern

 Circle of Control

 The Circle of Control includes factors such as your attitude, conduct, effort, and choices that you can directly control through your own actions.
-You have more power to create changes in this circle than in the others, so concentrating here will help you stay productive and get better outcomes.
+You have more power to create changes in this Circle than in the others, so concentrating here will help you stay productive and get better outcomes.

-Try filling out a circle of control worksheet to practice separating control, influence, and concern.
+Try filling out a circle of control worksheet to practice separating control, Influence, and concern.

 Circle of Control Example